 Walk through the neighborhood of Passy, away from the well-trodden tourist routes.
-Could take three or four hours, longer if you start shopping and lingering on café terraces.
+Could take 3-4 hours, longer if you start shopping and lingering on café terraces.

 This self-guided walking tour takes off from the Trocadéro, with its fabulous view across to the Eiffel Tower.
 Instead of heading down the steps toward la tour, turn around, then cross the large round-about and head to the Passy cemetery.
 This walled cemetery is on a much smaller scale than the well-known ones in Paris but is just as atmospheric.
 Next, cross the Rue Benjamin Franklin and walk along the small sand pathway that runs alongside the private road Rue le Tasse.
 Take a moment to marvel at the dreamy apartments and impressive architecture on your right.

 Continue down the path and wind your way through the gardens of the Trocadéro.
 Turn right when you reach the Avenue des Nations Unies and then make a quick left to follow Rue Le Nôtre down to the Seine.
 Once on the river banks, turn right and walk towards the Pont Bir-Hakeim (the bridge made famous by the film Inception).

 Just past the bridge, turn onto the historic Rue des Eaux and continue past the Square Charles-Dickens and up the steps.
 Take a left on Rue Raynouard and continue until you reach N°47.
 This enviable address was once the home of famous French author Honoré de Balzac and is now a museum dedicated the prolific writer.

 Retrace your last few steps and head up the Rue de l’Annonciation, passing the Notre Dame de Grace de Passy cathedral before turning on Rue Jean Bologne.
 Once you reach the Rue de Passy, turn right and shop the Passy Brocante for flea-market finds and antique treasures.